mintlayer/mintlayer-core/api-server/README.md

 ### Using other database infrastructures

-Currently, the API server uses PostgreSQL for storage, but the design is extremely flexible and any desired database can be added if need by implementing some interface (trait) in the rust code.
+Currently, the API server uses PostgreSQL for storage, but the design is extremely flexible and any desired database can be added if needed by implementing some interface (trait) in the rust code.

 In addition to the PostgreSQL, an implementation of a full in-memory storage exists, which we use for testing and as a reference implementation.
-Hence, when adding a new database implementation, the in-memory implementation can be used as a reference implementation.
-Our tests ensure that both PostgreSQL and in-memory implementation, through the beautiful abstractions of rust, both arrive to the same result.
+Hence, when adding a new database implementation, the in-memory implementation can be used as a reference one.
+Our tests ensure that both PostgreSQL and in-memory implementation, through the beautiful abstractions of rust, arrive to the same result.
 Any additional implementation can be added to the same test suite.

 ## How to run